pkgxdev/pantry/README.md

 build binaries for you.
 This feature is coming soon and will require signed, versioned tags and signed source tarballs.

+# Packaging Knowledgebase

+Our [wiki](/wiki) is our knowledgebase.
+Fill it with the fruits of your knowledge.
+Please keep it tidy.

 # Dependencies